-There were material differences between Budgeted Expenditures and Estimated Actual Expenditures of the following actions during the 2021-22 school year.
 The Edison Elementary School District conducted an analysis of material difference between Budgeted Expenditures and Estimated Actual Expenditures.
-The total budgeted for the 2021-22 LCAP Goal 1 was \$1,252,867.
-The estimated actual expenditures for 2021-22 LCAP Goal 1 was \$1,178,613.
-This is a difference of \$74,254.
-The substantive difference (\$25,000) was in action 1.10, Class size reduction, due to other funding used in place of the original allocated dollars.
+The total budgeted for the 2022-23 LCAP Goal 1 was \$1,832,229.
+The estimated actual expenditures for 2022-23 LCAP Goal 1 was \$1,947,690 This is a difference of \$115,461.

+The substantive difference was in the following actions: